This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch guacamole recipe, check out our Leftover Ingredients Recipe Finder.

 - Lime or lemon juice: Adds brightness and slows browning.
-Use leftover lime juice to make a Skinny Margarita.
+Use leftover lime juice to make a skinny margarita.

 - Garlic: Optional but adds depth.
 If fresh isn’t available, use 1/8 teaspoon of garlic powder.